 Advice for Students Considering Engineering

 With the rapidly evolving use of technology in every aspect of our lives, pursuing a degree in engineering may seem more attractive than ever.
-It’s also one of the most challenging fields to apply to, due to the rigorous coursework and activities needed to be a strong applicant, and the academic abilities and skills needed to complete the degree successfully.
-Applicants must have a sincere interest in their specific field of engineering to maintain the motivation to get through the courses.
+It’s also one of the most challenging college majors to apply to, due to the rigorous coursework and activities needed to be a strong applicant.
+Furthermore, students must be academically strong and have a sincere interest in their specific field of engineering to successfully finish the courses required for an engineering degree.

 The most common undergraduate engineering majors include: